-Below is our Chief Lobbyist Gary Daniels' opponent testimony on Senate Bill 260.
-This was delivered to the House Criminal Justice Committee Committee on February 26, 2020.
+Below is our Chief Lobbyist Gary Daniels' opponent testimony on House Bill 381.
+This was delivered to the House Criminal Justice Committee on June 9, 2020.

 By Gary Daniels